soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E4_FAIR-WissKI_en.md

 - **WissKI User Meeting:** https://wiss-ki.eu/taxonomy/term/63
   **Annual gathering of the WissKI community** at the Germanisches Nationalmuseum Nürnberg (GNM) to discuss projects and topics together, learn about current developments, and jointly find **solutions to challenges relating to the further development and use of WissKI** (WissKIo.D.events; WissKI2026wat).

+> **Further resources · WissKI and the community**
+>
+> Find further information, documentation, tutorials, community channels, and events through the WissKI website and community resources.

 ---

 ## Outlook